 1. AMF reports the satellite constellation information to PCF/AF during the PDU session establishment procedure.
 Besides the satellite backhaul category indication, AMF also reports the satellite constellation information including 'LEO or MEO polar-orbit satellite constellation with or without cross-seam ISLs supported', if multi-hops of ISLs are involved by a polar-orbit satellite constellation.
 AMF determines the Satellite constellation information based on local configuration using the same mechanism as defined in TS 23.501 [2], i.e. based on local configuration, for example based on Global RAN Node IDs associated with satellite backhaul.

-Editor's note: It is for FFS whether need to distinguish whether cross-seam ISLs supported for a polar-orbit satellite constellation.

 2. If satellite backhaul with LEO or MEO polar-orbit satellite constellation information is received, AF/PCF requests report of backhaul delay change information based on PCRT mechanism as described in clause 6.1.3.18 of TS 23.503 [4].

 3-4.
 Based on satellite operation information which is a timer including the time when cross-seam transit or leave event starts and stops, AMF determines that backhaul delay will change and reports the delay change information (the time of the event is expected to last) to PCF/AF based on PCRT mechanism as described in clause 4.16.5.1 of TS 23.502 [3] AMF utilizes the Nsmf_PDUSession_UpdateSMContext service to report the delay change information to SMF.